 Pain and suffering damages are harder to calculate than medical bills and lost wages because they don’t have a clear dollar sign.
 They can also greatly increase the compensation potential.
 Pain and suffering damages include things like mental anguish, emotional trauma, loss of companionship, lowered quality of life, and more.

 Punitive damages only apply in cases where the at-fault person has shown malice, willful misconduct, fraud, or has in some way purposely put others in danger.
 Punitive damages can sometimes apply when there is a drunk driving accident, for example.

 If you are a loved one bring a wrongful death claim on behalf of a deceased loved one, you would be seeking wrongful death damages.
 These include damages listed above as well as costs like funeral expenses, pain and suffering from the deceased’s last illness, and loss of companionship.

 Speak to a Personal Injury Lawyer in Monroe, GA for Free

 Don’t suffer through the consequences of a personal injury accident alone.
 If you weren’t at fault for your injuries, you have a right to seek financial recovery—and we can help.

 John Foy & Associates works exclusively with victims of injury accidents, and we never take the side of insurance companies.
 We also don’t take a fee unless we win money for you, and the consultation is always FREE.
 Don’t delay getting the help you need.
-To schedule your own free consultation, call us at 404-400-4000 or fill out the online form on this page today.
+To schedule your own free consultation, call us at 404-400-4000 or reach out through our contact page today.